zachkrall/artloop/README.md

 For now, any creative coding project (e.g. openFrameworks, Processing, Unity) that is bundled as a macOS application package (i.e. a file that ends in `.app`) will work with artloop.

+Next versions will enable web based project folders that will launch in a web view.

 ## license
 Copyright © 2019 [Zach Krall](https://zachkrall.com)<br/>This project is [MIT](https://github.com/zachkrall/artloop/blob/master/LICENSE) licensed.